Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Kansas State's Last Game

-On Thursday, in its most recent game, Kansas State beat Michigan State 98-93 in OT.
-With 22 points, Keyontae Johnson was its high scorer.
+In its previous game, Kansas State beat Michigan State on Thursday, 98-93 in OT.
+Its leading scorer was Keyontae Johnson with 22 points.

 |Name